rakuista/code-of-conduct/README.md

 *This policy is a "living" document, and subject to refinement and expansion in the future.*

-**Pickaxe.club** (Minecraft server, Slack chat room) community should be a safe place for everybody regardless of
+**Learn Rails** (Slack chat room, GitHub Organization) community should be a safe place for everybody regardless of

 - gender, gender identity or gender expression
 - sexual orientation